 Most of the time it is possible to get a clue to your cat's problem by noticing how he vomits and what he vomits.

 What Serious Conditions Cause A Cat to Vomit?

 The following types of vomiting may be serious:

-Fecal vomiting : If a cat vomits material that looks and smells like stool, he probably has an obstruction low in his intestinal tract or there is a penetrating abdominal wound.
-This condition will cause immediate dehydration due to loss of fluids and salts, and needs to be taken care of by a professional immediately.
+Fecal vomiting: If a cat vomits material that looks and smells like stool, he probably has an obstruction low in his intestinal tract or there is a penetrating abdominal wound.
+This condition will cause immediate dehydration due to loss of fluids and salts and needs to be immediately taken care of by a professional.

-Your cat throwing up does not always require professional attention, but you should become aware of behavior patterns that exist prior to and during the act, in order to best treat the underlying cause.
+Your cat throwing up does not always require professional attention, but you should become aware of behavior patterns that exist before and during the act, to best treat the underlying cause.